Tips for Trapping

 What to do if you trap wildlife

 If you trap at night, there is always the possibility of trapping other wildlife.
-These animals are protected by the department of Fish and Game, and by law, should never be relocated to another area.
+These animals are protected by the California Department of Fish and Wildlife, and by law, should never be relocated to another area.
 Relocating a wild animal even just a few miles away can cause serious risk to the animal and other animals in the area.

 Anyone who traps wildlife is responsible for ensuring that as little harm as possible is caused when releasing the animal from the trap.
 We urge everyone to be compassionate and cautious.
 Do not release the animal if it appears to be sick or badly injured.
 Call Napa Wildlife Rescue at 707.224.4295.